authelia/authelia/docs/configuration/notifier/smtp.md

 notifier:
   smtp:
     username: myaccount@gmail.com
-    # This secret can also be set using the env variables AUTHELIA_NOTIFIER_SMTP_PASSWORD
+    # Password can also be set using a secret: https://docs.authelia.com/configuration/secrets.html
     password: yourapppassword
     sender: admin@example.com
     host: smtp.gmail.com
     port: 587
 ```

+## Loading a password from a secret instead of inside the configuration
+Password can also be defined using a [secret](../secrets.md).